 Failure to make reasonable adjustments constitutes disability discrimination.
 The backbone of the disability discrimination legislation is the duty of the employer to make reasonable adjustments.
 This means providing you with equipment or working conditions or arrangements which alleviate the effect of your disability.

 For example, if you suffer from excessive fatigue arising from depressive illness it may be reasonable for your employer to offer you a shorter working day or working week.
-If you are blind your employer is obliged to provide equipment which will make it easier for you to do your work.
+If you are visually impaired your employer is obliged to provide equipment which will make it easier for you to do your work.

 Your employer has to be able to demonstrate that it has assisted you to the best of its ability as long as the cost of doing so is reasonable.
 Your employer is not entitled to ask you to contribute to the cost.

 You need to tell your employer about your disability if the reasonable adjustment duty is to arise.

-Harassment
+If your employer has no knowledge that you are disabled the reasonable adjustments duty does not arise.

+Disability harassment

-Harassment is when a person engaged in unwanted conduct related to disability which has the purpose or effect of violating your dignity or which creates a hostile, intimidating, degrading, humiliating or offensive environment for you to work in.
-For example if your employer or co-workers make fun of you because of a disability or make remarks which you find uncomfortable.
+Disability harassment is when a person engaged in unwanted conduct related to disability which has the purpose or effect of violating your dignity or which creates a hostile, intimidating, degrading, humiliating or offensive environment for you to work in.

+For example, if your employer or co-workers make fun of you because of a disability or make remarks which you find uncomfortable.
 Their motive is irrelevant.
-Even if they think it is light hearted as long as you find it intimidating or unpleasant it may constitute harassment and be unlawful.
+Even if they think it is lighthearted as long as you find it intimidating or unpleasant it may constitute harassment and be unlawful.